LukaBostick/OpenCircuits/README.md

 ## Goals & Non-Goals

 ### Goals:
+- Create a user-friendly way for users to make SFQ circuits
+- Keep the low-overhead and system cost to make the program run smoothly
+- Rework the UI of OpenCircuits to be more respective towards proper SFQ circuits

 ### Non-Goals:
 - (list of things you DON'T plan on doing in this feature)